Vorgans/ldap_oauth_auth/README.md

 ## Credits

 * This code allows you to easily define an ldap or oauth connection.
-It partly uses the league / oauth2-client package for the oauth connection.
+It partly uses the league/oauth2-client package for the oauth connection.